 Welcome to the Oak Ridge Library Media Center.
 I'm Christie Dalton, and I love being the library media specialist at Oak Ridge.
 After spending more than 20 years in the elementary classroom, I was thrilled to move into the library.
-I received my undergraduate degree in Elementary Education from Appalachian State, and I have a master's degree in K-12 Reading Education from NC A&T. In addition, I am very close to completing a master's degree in Library and Information Science.
-I became a National Board Certified Teacher in 2002, and re-certified in 2012.
+I received my undergraduate degree in Elementary Education from Appalachian State, and I have a master's degree in K-12 Reading Education as well as a master's degree in Library and Information Science.
+I became a National Board Certified Teacher in 2002, and re-certified in 2012 and 2022.
 At home, my husband and I have two amazing sons and two beautiful Goldendoodles.
 Life is busy but fun!

 The Oak Ridge Elementary Library Media Center seeks to create a 21st century environment that promotes learning for all students by providing equitable access to information, teaching information literacy skills, and encouraging lifelong learning.
 The library media center strives to be a center of collaborative learning that produces creative students who have an appreciation of literature, critical thinking skills, and a respect for others and self.
 The library will support the curriculum by collaborating with teachers, developing a collection that is representative of the community, and delivering literacy instruction to all students.

 Here are some important things to know about our Library Media Center:

 At Oak Ridge, we believe that every day is library day!
 Students come to the library during their scheduled weekly library media classes for lessons and check out.
 In addition, students may check out books daily during open circulation each morning from 7:00 until 7:30 am.
 Students must check in with their classroom teacher prior to coming to the library in the mornings, and they must bring their One Cards for quick and easy check out.

 How many books may be checked out at a time?

 First Grade - 1 book, following Winter Break 2 books